tristanbettany/WaysOfWorking/README.md

 ## Disadvantages and Benefits

-THe above composer details can stiffle workflow and slowdown getting jobs done fast, however it can seriously reduce error rates, and increase trust of application security in the live environments.
+The above composer details can stiffle workflow and slowdown getting jobs done fast, however it can seriously reduce error rates, and increase trust of application security in the live environments.

 ## Code of Conduct